 - Family: Orchidaceae

 - Genus: Pecteilis

 - Species: P. radiata

 White Egret Orchid Distribution, Habitat, and Ecology

-Firstly, the stunning White Egret Orchid evolved as endemic to a rather extensive habitat range.
-This territory covers widely scattered portions of Asia, including Japan, China, Korea, and certain portions of Russia.
+Firstly, the truly stunning White Egret Orchid evolved as endemic to a surprisingly extensive habitat range.
+Secondly, this enormous territory covers widely scattered portions of Asia, including Japan, China, Korea, and certain portions of Russia.

-Not surprisingly, the species requires a highly specific habitat type.
+Not surprisingly, the remarkable species requires a highly specific habitat type.
 This beautiful and unique flower also grows naturally in seepage slopes and wetland regions.
-Rather interestingly, it only occurs naturally at moderate to high elevations, which is unusual for orchids.
+Quite interestingly, it only occurs naturally at moderate to high elevations, which is unusual for orchids.

-The White Egret Orchid also matures during the summer and rainy season.
-Because of this, it typically blooms from July to August.
+Additionally, the gorgeous White Egret Orchid also matures during the summer and rainy season.
+Because of this, it typically blooms from July to August in its native range.
 However, during Autumn, the plant typically enters a period of dormancy.

-Finally, and truly sadly, the species appears to be in rapid decline in the wild.
+Finally, and truly sadly, the species appears to be in rapid decline in the wild at this time.
 But, the IUCN has not yet given the species a classification status.
 However, that may change in the near future, as its situation deteriorates.
 That’s because it now faces the threat of climate change.